pandaproject/panda/docs/api.rst

 Data
 ========

-``Data`` objects are referenced by a unicode ``external_id`` property, specified at the time they are created.
+Data objects are referenced by a unicode ``external_id`` property, specified at the time they are created.
 This property must be unique within a given ``Dataset``, but does not need to be unique globally.
 Data objects are accessible at per-dataset endpoints (e.g. ``/api/1.0/dataset/[slug]/data/``).
 There is also a cross-dataset Data search endpoint at ``/api/1.0/data/``, however, this endpoint can only be used for search--not for create, update, or delete.
 (See below for more.)

 .. warning::

-    The ``external_id`` property of a Data object is the only way it can be accessed through the API.
+    The ``external_id`` property of a Data object is the only way it can be referenced via the API.
 In order to work with Data via the API you **must** include this property at the time you create it.
 By default this property is ``null`` and the Data can not be accessed except via search.

-An example ``Data`` object with an ``external_id``:
+An example Data object with an ``external_id``:

 .. code-block:: javascript